-The procedure takes place in one of Dr. Fiorillo’s New York offices and lasts one to two hours and is typically performed with general anesthesia.
-Incisions are made in inconspicuous places on the breasts to minimize scar visibility.
-These may be located in the armpit (transaxillary), in the crease on the underside of the breasts (inframammary), or around the areola-the dark skin around the nipple (periareolar).
-The breasts are then lifted, creating a pocket into which the implant is inserted.
+Dr. Fiorillo performs these procedures at one of his New York or New Jersey offices.
+It is done under general anesthesia and lasts approximately one to two hours.
+To minimize scar visibility, incisions are made in inconspicuous places, such as in the armpit (transaxillary), in the crease on the underside of the breast (inframammary) or around the areola which is the darks skin around the nipple (periareolar).
+The breasts are then lifted creating a pocket that the implant is then inserted into.

-Saline breast implants may also be placed endoscopically through an incision in the navel.
-This minimally invasive enhancement technique is known as a transumbilical breast augmentation or TUBA approach.
-Through this procedure, breast implants cannot be placed beneath the chest wall.
+Saline breast implants may also be placed endoscopically through an naval incision.
+This is known as transumbilical breast augmentation or TUBA approach, which is considered a minimally invasive enhancement technique.
+With this technique, implants cannot be placed beneath the chest wall.

-After the breast implants have been inserted and positioned beneath the nipples, the incisions are stitched closed, then taped and bandaged.
-In a few days, these bandages may be replaced with a surgical bra.
+After the implants have been positioned properly, beneath the nipples, the incisions are stitched closed, then taped and bandaged.
+These bandages will be replaced with a surgical bra after a few days.

 What is the recovery from breast augmentation like?

-Stitches are removed seven to ten days after the procedure.
-Any post-operative pain, swelling and sensitivity will diminish over the first few weeks.
-Scars from breast augmentation surgery incisions will begin to fade in a few months and will continue to fade for months or years.
+In seven to ten days after the procedure, stitches are removed.
+Post-operative pain, swelling and sensitivity will diminish over the first few weeks.
+Scars will begin to fade in a few months and will continue to fade for months or years.

 What are the best breast implants available?

-Breast implants are generally silicone shells filled with either saline (salt water) or silicone gel.
-Both implant types are very safe and each offers its own advantages.
-Dr. Fiorillo will help you decide which kind is right for you.
-One of the most popular and Dr. Fiorillo’s recommended options are new Gummy Bear breast implants.
-Gummy Bears are the newest generation of silicone implants – they are soft and pliable, yet strong and durable.
-Much like the candy bears they are named after.
-Gummy Bears have a lower rate of capsular contracture and do not leak if torn.
-They are some of the safest breast implants on the market.
-Gummy Bears are considered the best breast implants by many due to their natural look and feel, due to the variety of shapes and textures available to ensure a custom fit.
+Breast implants are typically silicone shells filled with either saline (salt water) or silicone gel, both are very safe and each has its own advantages.
+Dr. Fiorillo assist you in selecting which type would be right for you.
+Most popular and Dr. Fiorillo’s personal recommendation are the new Gummy Bear breast implants.
+Gummy Bears are the newest generation of silicone implants – soft and pliable, strong and durable, much like the candy that they are named after.
+Gummy Bears have a lower rate of scar tissue forming around the implant, making it contract and causing it to lose its correct shape (capsular contracture).
+And Gummy Bears do not leak if torn.
+They are considered some of the most safe breast implants on the market.
+Gummy Bears are most preferred because of their natural look and feel, and due to the variety of shapes and textures available, ensuring a custom fit.

 What are the possible risks of breast augmentation?

-Complications following the surgery are uncommon and usually minimal.
-They may include capsular contracture, swelling and pain, infection around the implant, a change in nipple sensation, milk production (if you nursed a baby within a year before the procedure), and breakage or leakage of the breast implant (implant rupture) as a result of injury or the normal compression and movement of your breasts.
-Dr. Fiorillo will discuss the risks and benefits of a breast augmentation before your surgery.
+Surgical complications are uncommon and usually minimal.
+They may include capsular contracture,change in nipple sensation, infection around the implant, swelling and pain, change in milk production (if you nursed a baby within a year before the procedure) and implant rupture, as a result of injury or the normal compression and movement of your breasts.